 Words never stop changing

-The invention of a secondary language seems impressive, yet many people still believe literacy is dying.
+The invention of a secondary language may seem impressive, but many people still believe literacy is dying.
 Professors and writers have complained about the decline in grammar and spelling among the youth for centuries.

 “Over the history of time, there has always been people saying ‘the language is going to hell’ — and it’s always the older generation talking about the newer generation,” Jane Solomon, a lexicographer and senior content editor at Dictionary.com, told Digital Trends.
 “It’s just a matter of perception.
 English is constantly evolving, constantly changing.
 Some people believe that English stopped evolving slightly before they were born, and that’s just not the case.”

-The way we talk and write, she said, is a product of where and when we grew up, and the influence of technology is a growing part of that.
+The way someone talks and writes, she said, is a product of where and when that person grew up.

 “Look at prepositions that are changing that people in my generation say, which people in the previous generation would never say,” Solomon said.
 “One example of this is the expression ‘bored of’ versus ‘bored with’ or ‘bored by.’
 ‘Bored of’ is more recent, and it’s really a generational divide.
 This is something I don’t even think about at all but it’s a mark of when I happened to be born.”